Idaho Comics Group: History

 Idaho Comics Group founder Albert Asker co-wrote Luchadora!
 This is the main story in Tomorrow Girl #11 which will be released on March 26th, 2025 by Antarctic Press.
 Tomorrow Girl #11 was also mentioned in Bleeding Cool News.
 Tomorrow Girl #11 will also be available for purchase in Sweden and the United Kingdom.
 The release date for Tomorrow Girl #11 was later pushed back to April 9th, 2025.
 Tomorrow Girl #11 was featured in a write-up by the biggest comic book magazine/internet news website in Mexico/Central America/South America: Comikaze.

 Idaho Comics Group founder Albert Frank Asker co-wrote a story in Tomorrow Girl Vol. 4: Flight To The Future from Antarctic Press which was released at the end of June of 2025.
+This book had three different covers.

 ICG founder Albert Asker wrote a story that appeared in YEET Presents #68 by Cost of Paper Comics out of Detroit, Michigan which was released in October, 2025.
 YEET Presents #68 also featured work by Dave Sim, William Messner-Loebs, Michael T. Gilbert, Mike Royer, Mike Gustovich, and others.
+Dave Sim and Mike Royer were inducted into the San Diego Comic Con's Will Eisner Awards Hall of Fame in 2026.

 By the end of 2025 Albert Asker had stories published by Idaho Comics Group, Mystery House Comics, The Boise Public Library, Antarctic Press, and Cost Of Paper Comics.

+On January 14th, 2026 Ninja High School #200 was released by Antarctic Press.
+The story features an intergalactic comic con and the covers to Tarzan and the Comics of Idaho #1 and Idaho Comics #2 can be seen in the bottom panel of page 4.

+On May 6th, 2026 Tomorrow Girl #18 was released by Antarctic Press.
+ICG found Albert Asker co-wrote the back-up story for that issue featuring SuperMango entitled "Fruit Punch!"
+Tomorrow Girl #18 was reviewed by Graham Crackers Comics, the largest comic book shop franchise in the U.S., and earned 8 out of 10 Grahams.